FusionCache/docs/docs/design.md

 - Each query is completely separate - there is no interthread communication required
 - When a read query finishes executing, the response is sent immediately, irrespective of the receive order (explanation further down)

-A performance killer for multithreaded software are mutexes used to protect mutable shared data between threads: a thread needs to read or write to a memory location whilst at least one other thread also must read or write to the same location.
+A performance killer for multithreaded software are mutexes, used to protect mutable shared data between threads.
+A thread needs to read or write to a memory location whilst at least one other thread reads or writes to the same location.

 If more than one thread can mutate the same memory location, then all threads that access that memory location must use protection, even if the majority of the threads only require read access.

 <br/>

-## Query Access
+## Query Access Type

 Each query type has a data access level:

-- read: the query only reads from the cache, does not mutate (`GET`, `FIND`, `COUNT`, etc)
+- Read: the query only reads from the cache, it does not mutate (`GET`, `FIND`, `COUNT`, etc)
-- write: the query mutates the cache (`STORE`, `UPDATE`, `DELETE`, `CREATE_CLASS`, etc)
+- Write: the query mutates the cache (`STORE`, `UPDATE`, `DELETE`, `CREATE_CLASS`, etc)

 <br/>

 ## Query Execution
-To reduce data race issues, only one access level can execute at a given time:
+To reduce data race issues, only one access type can execute at a given time:

 - If a write query is executing, no other queries can execute
 - If a read query is executing, only read queries can execute